dcknuth/dcknuth.github.io/README.md

-# David Knuth GetHub Overview
+# David Knuth GitHub Overview
 Quick explanation of what is in my repositories

 ## Python Data Science